OPCFoundation/UA-CloudDashboard/README.md

 # UA Cloud Dashboard
 A cross-platform OPC UA cloud dashboard reference implementation leveraging Kafka and MQTT.
-It runs in a Docker container and displays OPC UA PubSub telemetry data, read directly from Kafka broker or an MQTT broker.
+It runs in a Docker container and displays OPC UA PubSub telemetry data, read directly from a Kafka broker or an MQTT broker.
 It supports both JSON and binary payloads as well as OPC UA Complex Types decoding.

 ## Installation